vsojo/Python_Workshop/README.md

 # Introductory Python Workshop
-This repository contains a guide document and some data files for my Introductory Python Workshop.
+This repository contains a guide PDF document and some data files for an Introductory Python Workshop.

+In the compressed file `JupyIntro_PythonRefresher.tar.gz`, there is an introduction to Jupyter Notebooks, and a Python refresher/summary/cheatsheet.
+The Python refresher is not meant as a full introductory document - please follow the PDF if you have zero or very little knowledge of Python.

 :construction:This workshop is always under development.:construction:
 If you find something that needs improvement, I would be very grateful if you could let me know.